gradle/gradle/subprojects/docs/src/docs/release/notes.md

 See the [Gradle 7.x upgrade guide](userguide/upgrading_version_7.html#changes_@baseVersion@) to learn about deprecations, breaking changes and other considerations when upgrading to Gradle @version@.

-NOTE: Gradle 7.3 has had *two* patch releases, which fixes several issues from the original release.
+NOTE: Gradle 7.3 has had *three* patch releases, which fixes several issues from the original release.
 We recommend always using the latest patch release.

 For Java, Groovy, Kotlin and Android compatibility, see the [full compatibility notes](userguide/compatibility.html).